pkok/pkok.github.io/_posts/2014-10-16-Why-ROS's-timestamps-are-not-enough.md

 ## What is causing this delay?
 We will break down the (perhaps non-exhaustive) list of possible causes of the problems states above.

 The act of making an observation of some event always consumes some time; information has to travel from the source to the sensor (for cameras: speed of light), the sensor needs some exposure to capture enough data (for cameras: exposure time), and stored data needs to travel to the processing unit.
-Whether *t* is taken at the onset or ending of an observation does not matter for this discussion.
+Whether $$t$$ is taken at the onset or ending of an observation does not matter for this discussion.
 If the sensor supports this, data could be timestamped by the sensor itself.
 This does reduce the problem heavily, but not completely.
-The clocks of sensor and processing unit are probably unsynchronized, so there still is some *d^s &ne; 0*.
+The clocks of sensor and processing unit are probably unsynchronized, so there still is some $$d^s \neq 0$$.

 When the sensor cannot timestamp its own data, we will most probably be stuck with the stochastic case.
 This can have several origins: